ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/elasticsearch-etl-task.markdown

   * If no node is selected, the cluster will assign a responsible node (see [Members Duties](../../../../studio/database/settings/manage-database-group#database-group-topology---members-duties)).

 4. **Connection String**
-   * The connection string defines the destination database and its database group server nodes URLs
+   * The connection string defines the destination database and its database group server nodes URLs.
    * If you already created connection strings, you can select one from the list.
-   * You can create a new connection string.
+   * You can create a new connection string:
      !["Create Connection String"](images/elasticsearch-connection-string.png "Create Connection String")
      a. **Name** - The connection string name
      b. **Nodes URLs** - The Elasticsearch destination/s URL/s